18F/handbook/pages/about-us/tts-history.md

   yearlong entrepreneurs in residence.
 Together with agency leaders, PIFs improve the way our government designs, develops, and delivers services for the public.
-- **Office of Acquisition** drives smarter technology procurement through technical procurement consultations, new procurement vehicle creation, and the development of experimental procurement platforms and methodologies.
+- **The TTS Acquisition Division** drives smarter technology procurement through technical procurement consultations, new procurement vehicle creation, and the development of experimental procurement platforms and methodologies.